-IOPS/W
+IOPs/W

-[Energy] Input/Output Operations per Second per Watt.
+[Energy] Shorthand for Input/Output Operations per Second per Watt.

-$\ensuremath{\mathsf{IOPS/W}}$ is a metric for evaluating storage I/O performance per unit of power.
+IOPs/W is a metric for evaluating storage I/O performance per fixed unit of power.
+To be meaningful, the size and access pattern of the I/Os must be specified.